MicrosoftDocs/Viva/Viva/glint/setup/360-subject-experience.md

 :::image type="content" source="../../media/glint/setup/360-subjects-feedback-tabs.png" alt-text="Screenshot of the tabs on a subject's Feedback dashboard.":::

-Use the **lightbulb** symbol for guidance on how to view the report.
+Use the **light bulb** symbol for guidance on how to view the report.

 ### View Insights